RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 </table>

 >[!NOTE]
->**Giving Exclusive Access to a Team Member**.
-If you want to give a member of a team higher access level to the dashboard than its membership role allows, add their email individually to the list of invitations and set the access permissions you want them to have.
+>**Giving Exclusive Access to a Workspace Member**.
+If you want to give a member of a workspace higher access level to the dashboard than its membership role allows, add their email individually to the list of invitations and set the access permissions you want them to have.

 ### See Also